slowernews/wisdom-tldr/README.md

 > *'The most exciting phrase to hear in science is not 'Eureka!' but 'That's funny...' -- Isaac Asimov*

 > *'Technological progress is like an ax in the hands of a pathological criminal.'*

+---
+### On religion

+'And on the first day, men created god.'

+> *'Science without religion is lame.
+Religion without science is blind.'*

 > *'A rebel of God hates the family, loves the state, and comes up with endless excuses and rationalizations to dismiss their actions.'*